 - 2 celery sticks

-- ⅔ cup whole grain rice cooking time of 20 minutes
+- ⅔ cup brown rice preferably choose brown rice with a cooking time of 20 minutes

 - 1 teaspoon poultry seasoning

 - 1 ⅓ cup (315 ml) vegetable broth